pythonindia/inpycon-blog/content/blog/devsprints_2018_clarification.md

 Title: Clarifications on Dev Sprints
-Date: 2018-09-02 01:00
+Date: 2018-10-02 01:00
 Category: 2018
 Slug: clarification-on-devpsints-2018

-We have been receiving few queries about Dev Sprints, so this blog clarifies most of such queries and doubts, please read the other [blog](https://in.pycon.org/blog/2018/devsprints-ticket-are-open.html) we posted for dev sprints before this, if you haven't yet.
+We have been receiving few queries about Dev Sprints, so this blog clarifies most of such queries and doubts, please read the other [blog](https://in.pycon.org/blog/2018/devsprints-ticket-are-open.html) we posted for Dev sprints before this, if you haven't yet.
 <!-- PELICAN_END_SUMMARY -->

 **Ques** - Why should I register for Dev Sprints?<br />